Postage stamps and postal history of Japan: Postal symbol

-The symbol for a post office in Japan is a stylized katakana syllable te (テ), 〒.
-This is used on the signs of post offices, on post boxes, and before the postcode on envelopes and packages.
+The 〒 symbol serves as the Japanese postal code mark, designed a stylized katakana te (テ).
+This is used on the signs of post offices, on post boxes, and before the postal code on envelopes and packages.
 It is derived from the Japanese word (逓信, teishin).

-The symbol can be obtained by typing yuubin in a Japanese word processor and then converting it.
+The symbol can be obtained by typing "yuubin" on an keyboard with a Japanese IME and converting it.
 There are several variant forms of this symbol in Unicode, including a form in a circle, 〶 (Unicode U+3036), which is the official Geographical Survey Institute of Japan map symbol for a post office.
-It also appears in 🏣 (Unicode U+1F3E3), an emoji representing a (specifically Japanese) post office, as the sign on the building.
+The emoji 🏣 (Unicode U+1F3E3) is also present, representing a Japanese post office with the symbol appearing on the pictured building.

-〠 (Unicode U+3020) is a character of Japan Post.
-Its name is Number-kun.
-Japan Post released a new character, "Poston", in 1998, so Number-kun is rarely used nowadays.
+〠 (Unicode U+3020) was a mascot character of Japan Post named Number-kun (ナンバーくん, Nanbā-kun), designed by Noboru Matsuno and Tsunehisa Kimura in 1968 along with the launch of postal codes in Japan.
+A similar character also including the symbol, Poston (ポストン, Posuton), was introduced in 1998 to promote the use of new seven-digit postal codes, superseding Number-kun.
+With the privitization and formation of Japan Post Service, both former mascots have now been retired and replaced with a new character, Posukuma (ぽすくま), a teddy bear mail carrier who wears a hat bearing the symbol.